attogram/EightQueens/README.md

 Can you place 8 Queens on the chess board, with none of the queens under attack?

-A web game inspired by the dreaded programmers interview question.
+A web game inspired by the classic math problem.

 Play Now:
 **<https://attogram.github.io/EightQueens/>**

 ## License

 **Eight Queens** is an open source project licensed under the MIT License.

 ## Developer Info